mattheww/gomill/gomill_docs/sgf.rst

 .. class:: Sgf_game(size, encoding="UTF-8"])

-   The *size* parameter is an integer from 1 to 26, indicating the board size.
+   *size* is an integer from 1 to 26, indicating the board size.

    The optional *encoding* parameter specifies the :ref:`raw property encoding
    <raw_property_encoding>` to use for the game.